Spring Garden Revival

 Contact Hanover's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Hanover.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on material type.
-Dispose of grub-infested turf, thatch, and soil plugs from core aeration according to municipal guidelines.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+The Transfer Station operates on a set schedule, and residents must obtain permits or stickers and adhere to posted fee structures.
+Grub-infested turf, thatch, and soil plugs from core aeration should be separated for collection.
 Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with municipal composting programs.
 Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.
-Hanover Department of Public Works
+Disposal in streets, gutters, or storm drains is strictly prohibited as it violates MS4 stormwater regulations.
+For detailed procedures and collection schedules:

 40 Pond Street, Hanover, MA 02339